Q: Will I receive a confirmation?

 Q: Are parents and coaches allowed to watch training sessions?

-A: Yes, you may attend any of the training sessions to watch!
+A: Yes, you may attend any of the training sessions/games to watch, but it must be from well off the boundaries of the field, and there is to be NO COACHING from the sidelines!
+Please leave this to our professional coaching staff.
 Parents however are not permitted onto dormitory halls with their child during camp purely from a safety and supervisory standpoint.

 Q: Are campers allowed to drive their own cars to camp?

-A: Yes, but we require that you notify our dorm supervisor and your keys be handed over for the duration of camp.
+A: Yes, but we require that you notify our staff at check in and your keys be handed over for the duration of camp.

 Q: What if I arrive a day early or need to depart late?